ibm-cloud-docs/databases-for-postgresql/pricing.md

 ## Using the Pricing Calculator

-For pricing estimation, use the **Add to Estimate** button at the bottom of the [{{site.data.keyword.databases-for-postgresql}} catalog page](https://cloud.ibm.com/catalog/services/databases-for-postgresql).
+For pricing estimation, use the **Add to Estimate** button on the [{{site.data.keyword.databases-for-postgresql}} catalog page](https://cloud.ibm.com/catalog/services/databases-for-postgresql).
 Input your total consumption across two data members into the calculator.
 This is roughly double the size of your data because your data is replicated to both members.
 For example, 5 GB of disk and 1 GB of RAM across two data members would be priced at 10 GB of disk and 2 GB of RAM respectively.

 ![Pricing calculator estimation with 5 GB of disk and 1 GB of RAM, per member](images/pricing-calc.png)

 ## Backups Pricing

 Users also receive their total disk space purchased, per database, in free backup storage.
-For example, in a month, if you have a {{site.data.keyword.databases-for-postgresql}} deployment that has provisioned 5 GB of disk per member, which has two data members, you receive 10 GB of backup storage free for that month.
+For example, in a given month, if you have a {{site.data.keyword.databases-for-postgresql}} deployment that has 5 GB of disk per member, and has two data members, you receive 10 GB of backup storage free for that month.
 If your backup storage utilization is greater than 10 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
 Most deployments will not ever go over the allotted credit.

 ## Scaling per Member